Persian Inscriptions on Indian Monuments: Book contents

 In India, Persian inscriptions are usually found on buildings such as mosques and tombs, or on secular edifices including forts, palaces, gateways, water tanks, wells, gardens and bridges.
 Certain movable objects such as seals, signets, vases and eating utensils often bear inscriptions too.
 Most pre-Mughal Indian Islamic and Persian inscriptions in India date from the last decade of the 12th century AD, when Muhammad Ghori (Guri) conquered Delhi and established his sultanate there.
 However, a small number of inscriptions have been found in Haryana, Gujarat and Kerala which bear earlier dates.

-In Persian, Arabic and (more recently) Urdu inscriptions found in India, the dynasties represented most prominently are the Mamluks, the Khaljis, the Tughluqs, the Sayyids, the Lodis, the Mughals and Surs (in the center).
+In Persian, Arabic and (more recently) Urdu inscriptions found in India, the dynasties represented most prominently are the Mamluks, the Khaljis, the Tughluqs, the Sayyids, the Lodis, the Mughals and Surids.
 Many other regional dynasties also receive prominent representation in inscriptions within India.
-When the powerful Mughals and (khorasanid) dynasties assumed power, they used Persian as the main language for all academic and administrative matters, including inscriptions, coins, official letters and many others.
+When the powerful Mughals and (Khorasanid) dynasties assumed power, they used Persian as the main language for all academic and administrative matters, including inscriptions, coins, official letters and many others.
 Under the later Mughals, many of the regional principalities became autonomous and continued using Persian as their official language.
 Later, when Urdu came into wider use, its existence was also recorded in inscriptions.

 In addition to Arabic, Persian and Urdu inscriptions, there are also bilingual and even trilingual inscriptions (for example, in Arabic combined with regional languages such as Gujarati, Bengali, Tamil and Malayalam, or Persian combined with provincial languages such as Kannada, Telugu, Oriya, Tamil, Gujarati and Marathi).
 Persian and mixed Quranic Arabic with Persian have been used alongside many other languages, including Sanskrit, Hindi, English, Portuguese and many others.
 Examples of such inscriptions can be found in Qutb Minar at New Delhi, the Tomb of Akbar the Great at Sikandara, the Adina Mosque at Pandua (Bengal), the Taj Mahal at Agra and many other locations.
 In addition, Arabic and Persian inscriptions can be found written in various different popular scripts or styles of Islamic Persian Calligraphy, including Kufi, Naskh, Thuluth, Riqa and Nastaliq.
 The book describes many palaces, forts, tombs and mosques inscribed with Persian Inscriptions.

-Mughal dynasty or Mughal Persian dynasty who originally came from great Khorasan and are known in Iran and Afghanistan as the Gourkanid dynasty also had link to (Ghurid dynasty).
-Mughal Persian dynasty begins with Babur a Persian word means Tiger.
-His grandson Akbar developed Indo-Persian culture and the Mughal architecture style developed vigorously during his reign.
+Mughal dynasty or Mughal Persian dynasty who originally came from Greater Khorasan and are known in Iran and Afghanistan as the Gourkanid dynasty also had link to (Ghurid dynasty).
+Mughal Persian dynasty begins with Babur a Persian word meaning Tiger.
+His grandson Akbar I developed Indo-Persian culture and the Mughal architecture style developed vigorously during his reign.
 Among his accomplishments were Agra Fort, the fort-city of Fatehpur Sikri, and the Buland Darwaza.
 Akbar's son Jahangir commissioned the Shalimar Gardens in Kashmir and Humayun's Tomb.